openvinotoolkit/openvino_build_deploy/ai_ref_kits/custom_ai_assistant/README.md

 ## Model Conversion and Optimization

 _NOTE: This reference kit requires much bandwidth and disk space (>8GB) for downloading models.
-Also, the conversion may take much time (>2h) and need much memory (>32GB)) when running for the first time as the models used here are huge.
+Also, the conversion may take much time (>2h with slow networks) and need much memory (>32GB)) when running for the first time as the models used here are huge.
 After the first run, the subsequent runs will be done much faster._

 The application uses three separate models for its operation, each requiring conversion and optimization for use with OpenVINO™.
 Follow the order below to convert and optimize each model: